-You’ve probably heard the phrase ‘purpose-driven’ a lot.
+As a small business copywriter I hear the phrase ‘purpose-driven’ a lot and I suspect you have too.
 But what does it really mean to be a purpose-driven organisation, and why are so many people – employees and consumers, expecting more than just a transactional relationship with the businesses they are involved with?

 Your reason why